-We launched Eletre and Emeya in 2022 and 2023, respectively, and their deliveries commenced in 2023 and 2024, respectively.
+We launched Eletre in 2022 and commenced deliveries of Eletre in China and Europe in 2023.
+We launched Emeya in September 2023 and began deliveries in China in March 2024 and expect to begin deliveries in Europe in the second half of 2024.
 We also started deliveries of Evija in 2024.
 In addition, we expect to launch new vehicle models in the near future as we ramp up our business.
 Automobile manufacturers often experience delays in the design, manufacture, and commercial release of new vehicle models.
 We plan to target a broader market with our future vehicles, and to the extent we need to delay the launch of our vehicles, our growth prospects could be adversely affected as we may fail to grow our market share.
 We also plan to periodically perform facelifts or refresh existing models, which could also be subject to delays.
 Furthermore, we rely on third-party suppliers for the provision and development of many of the key components and materials used in our vehicles.
 To the extent our suppliers experience any delays in providing us with or developing necessary components, we could experience delays in delivering on our timelines.
 Any delay in the manufacture and launch of our current or future models due to any factors, or in refreshing or performing facelifts to existing models, could subject us to customer complaints and materially and adversely affect our reputation, demand for our vehicles, results of operations, and growth prospects.